Few-shot Incremental Event Detection: Experiments

 \

-To further investigate the effect of different numbers of way and different numbers of shot of inputs on few-shot incremental event detection, we conducted 5-way-1-shot, 5-way-5-shot, and 5-way-10-shot experiments and 1-way-5-shot, 5-way-5-shot, and 10-way-5-shot experiments on IFSED-K and IFSED-KP, respectively.
-This experiment still uses the statistical method described above, where the average of the current round and the previously rounds is calculated to show the model ability in different rounds.
+We conducted 5-way-1-shot, 5-way-5-shot, and 5-way-10-shot experiments and 1-way-5-shot, 5-way-5-shot, and 10-way-5-shot experiments on IFSED-K and IFSED-KP, respectively, using the statistical method described above, where the average of the current round and previous rounds was calculated to show a model's ability in different rounds.

-As shown in Figure \ref{fig:DS-IFSEDK} and Figure \ref{fig:DS-IFSEDKP}, the experiments are only conducted in 5 rounds.
-Since only the data from the first round of learning is available, its representation is low in previous 4 round(p-4).
-However, it can be seen that the curve trends of both IFSED-K and IFSED-KP are roughly consistent.
-In the experiments with different sample sizes, the 5-way-10-shot in both IFSED-K and IFSED-KP has a better performance.
+As shown in Fig. \ref{fig:DS-IFSEDK} and \ref{fig:DS-IFSEDKP}, we can find the effect of different numbers of retained samples.
+Since only the data from the first round of learning were available, their representation was low in the previous four rounds ($p_4$).
+However, it can be seen that the curve trends of both IFSED-K and IFSED-KP were roughly consistent.
+In experiments with different sample sizes, 5-way-10-shot performed better in both IFSED-K and IFSED-KP.

-The experimental results with 5-way-10-shot as input have better performance than 5-way-1-shot and 5-way-5-shot in terms of new classes learning and old classes retention.
-This proves that enhanced sample size does have a better guide to the learnability of the model.
+Experimental results with 5-way-10-shot as input were better than with 5-way-1-shot and 5-way-5-shot in terms of new class learning and old class retention, showing that an enhanced sample size better guides the learning of the model.
 It is inferred that the improvement of sample size has a huge effect on the model in the task we defined.
-However, how to further improve the accuracy with few-shot sample has become a subsequent problem to be solved.
+However, how to further improve the accuracy with few-shot samples is a problem to be solved.

-As shown in Figure \ref{fig:DW-IFSEDK} and Figure \ref{fig:DW-IFSEDKP} above, in the experiments conducted in IFSED-K and IFSED-KP with different number of new classes as input, it can be seen that the trend of 5-way-5-shot and 10-way-5-shot is basically fit.
-1-way-5-shot has a higher forgetting rate in the IFSED-K. But it shows a better performance in the IFSED-KP.
-The reason maybe is that the total sample size is small in IFSED-K. So the current parameters are more biased toward new classes, then it leads to the occurrence of catastrophic forgetting.
-In contrast, in IFSED-KP, the meta-learning model focus on learning how to classify the class.
-So, the reduction in the total number of classes make the model can do better in distinguishing different classes.
-And when the number of classes increase beyond 5, the effects of all above advantages and disadvantages are substantially diminished, leading to a more consistent performance of the model.
+As shown in Fig. \ref{fig:DW-IFSEDK} and \ref{fig:DW-IFSEDKP}, we can determine the effect of different numbers of new classes as input, and it can be seen that the 5-way-5-shot and 10-way-5-shot line is mostly match.
+While 1-way-5-shot had a higher forgetting rate in IFSED-K, it performed better in IFSED-KP, perhaps because the total sample size was small in IFSED-K. Therefore, the current parameters are more biased toward new classes, which leads to catastrophic forgetting.
+By contrast, in IFSED-KP, the meta-learning model focuses on learning how to classify the class.
+Therefore, the reduction in the total number of classes enables the model to better distinguish classes.
+When the number of classes increased beyond 5, the effects of the above advantages and disadvantages were substantially diminished, leading to more consistent performance of the model.